82 G. Eridani: Planetary system

 Using the TERRA algorithm, developed by Guillem Anglada-Escudé and R. Paul Butler in 2012, to describe better and filter out noise interference to extract more precise radial velocity measurements, a team of scientists led by Fabo Feng, in 2017, provided evidence for up to three more planets.
 One such candidate, of Neptune mass, 82 G. Eridani f, may orbit in the habitable zone of the star.
 The team also believe that, using these noise reduction techniques, they are able to better quantify the descriptions for the earlier 3 exoplanets, but only have weak evidence of 82 G. Eridani c.

 A study in 2023 could only confirm planets b & d, and did not significantly detect the other planet candidates.
 In particular, the statistical significance of planet c would be expected to increase with additional data; the fact that this has not happened casts doubt on its existence.
 The 40-day radial velocity signal may instead be tied to the stellar rotation.
 The additional three candidates found in 2017 (e, f, g) could not be confirmed or refuted.
 Another 2023 study also only confirmed b & d out of the previous planet candidates (referring to them as b & c), but also detected a potential third planet farther from the star than any of the previous candidates, on an eccentric orbit partially within the habitable zone.
 A 2024 study confirmed this habitable zone planet.

-As of 2012, 82 G. Eridani is the nearest G-type main-sequence star that host confirmed exoplanets, while the closer Alpha Centauri A, Tau Ceti and Eta Cassiopeiae A have exoplanet candidates.
+As of 2026, 82 G. Eridani is the nearest G-type main-sequence star that host confirmed exoplanets, while the closer Rigil Kentaurus, Tau Ceti and Achird have exoplanet candidates.